 Do you want to discover how people can be empowered to live a happier, healthier lifestyle that encourages resilience against the stresses and strains of daily living?
 You’ll explore the relationship between theoretical psychology and counselling, considering the practice and impact of counselling psychology and its skills in the wider social, political, pluralistic, economic and international context.
 We’ll teach you about the wider issues affecting the counsellor and the client, focusing on their interpersonal relationship and the personal development needs of both.
 You’ll develop an understanding of what causes psychological distress, but you’ll also explore positive aspects of human behaviour, uncovering what underpins optimal human functioning.
 Our lecturers have real-world experience of counselling and delivering behaviour change initiatives.
 We’ll give you plenty of opportunities to get hands-on professional experience through work placements and volunteering opportunities.
 You’ll complete placements which will help you to develop a deeper understanding of vulnerable people and disadvantaged groups.
 You can even complete your placement abroad or take advantage of one of our Study Abroad opportunities.
 In your third year, you’ll get the freedom to tailor your course to your interests, helping you to carve the path towards your future career which may be as a Chartered Counselling Psychologist or perhaps working in one of the other professional areas of psychology or in traditional graduate employment.
 Professional placements Recent placements have included working in health and care professions, supporting children with Leeds Children’s Services and shadowing psychologists at NHS Leeds.
 Our placement partners include Leeds Mind, Leeds Women’s Counselling and Therapy Service, Oxfam and Samaritans.
 Career opportunities You’ll gain an excellent grounding for counselling and related health and social care professions, including social work, care work, social services and teaching.
 If you want to become a Chartered Psychologist, a counselling psychologist or work in any other professional area of psychology, this course will prepare you for postgraduate study.
 It will also prepare you for traditional graduate employment.

-On this course you will study a selection of modules, which may include: Introduction to Counselling Psychology; Core Psychology; Professional Skills for Psychologists; Counselling Psychology in Theory and Practice; Applied Counselling Psychology; Qualitative Research Methods; Business Psychology; Clinical Psychology; Cyberpsychology; Health Behaviour Change in Context; Psychobiology of Stress and Illness.
+On this course you will study a selection of modules, which may include: Introduction to Counselling Psychology; Core Psychology; Professional Development for Psychologists; Research Methods in Psychology; Counselling Psychology in Theory and Practice; Applied Counselling Psychology; Qualitative Research Methods in Context; Business Psychology; Clinical Psychology; Cyberpsychology; Health Behaviour Change in Context; Psychobiology of Stress and Illness.

 Professionally accredited courses provide industry-wide recognition of the quality of your qualification.